gianni-smdt/CPP/README.md

 ## Getting Started
 ### Prerequisites
 ##### Compilation with GCC:
-To run these codes, you'll need the current version of the GNU Compiler Collection (GCC) and the GNU Debugger (GDB):
+To run these codes, you'll need a newer version of the GNU Compiler Collection (GCC) and the GNU Debugger (GDB):
 - Debian GNU/Linux and Debian-based distributions (e.g. Ubuntu, Linux Mint, MX Linux, ...):
   ```bash
   sudo apt-get install gcc, gdb